 Creating jewelry using thread to weave patterns and objects with beads, usually seed beads.
 Weaving can be done on a loom to create a flat fabric-like sheet of beads, or “off-loom” using a needle and thread.

-Common stitches include brick stitch, peyote (gourd) stitch, chain stitch, square stitch, right angle weave, triangle weave, Dutch spiral, herringbone, ladder stitch and African helix.
+Common stitches include brick stitch, peyote stitch (also called gourd stitch), chain stitch, square stitch, right angle weave, triangle weave, Dutch spiral, herringbone, ladder stitch and African helix.
 Although some of the beading stitches look alike, they each have different characteristics that produce individual and unique finished products.